PSAM3060-D-S16/class_notes/content/syllabus.md

 ## Tumblr
 Each student must have a Tumblr account.
 We will use Tumblr to share daily exercises.

-## Homework

-Homework is the most important part of this class.
-If you do the homework regularly and keep up, you will do well.
-This course involves a new way of thinking and multiple new tools and languages.
-To learn any language or tool, you must use it.
-A lot.
-And homework is where you will apply what we discuss discuss in class.

-For the first 10 weeks of the class the homework assignments will involve daily postings of sketches, project progress, and research.
-You must make an effort to post work throughout the week, late work will not be accepted.
-Be sure to commit your work to you Github account frequently.

 ## Office Hours